 What does service-connection mean?!

 Let’s start with the basics.
 To receive compensation for your disability, you must prove that service either caused or made your disability worse.
 BE SPECIFIC.
 What incident was it that caused your disability?
 An explosion?
 Training accident?
 Do you have military records of this?
 Or can a buddy provide an eye witness example?
 All of this documented!
-Once you can establish that you do in fact have an incident that caused your disability, then we can move forward onto filing your claim.
+Once you can establish that you do in fact have an incident that caused your disability, then we can move forward onto filing your initial VA disability claims.

 How far after retirement can I file a claim?

 You can file at any time after retirement!
 There is no expiration to the time frame to do so.

 Additionally, you must be at 50% threshold to receive VA Disability Compensation and keep all of your retirement monies.
 Anything less than 50% the two will cancel each other out.